1,000+ Opportunities

 Grants, loans, and equity investments Emergency Solutions Grant (ESG) COVID-19 PA Hazard Pay Grant Pennsylvania Infrastructure Investment Authority (PennVEST) Neighborhood Stabilization Program (NSP)

-Based on current listing details, eligibility includes: Startups and early-stage technology companies located in Pennsylvania.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Startups and early-stage technology companies located in Pennsylvania.
+Confirm the full requirements in the official notice before applying.